aziztitu/football-match-predictor/README.md

 The other thing I want the model to take into account is the ability of a team to bounce back.
 There are certain teams in football that play defensive in the first half, and are more aggressive in the second half or vice versa.

-In order for the model to take these things into account, I plan to pre-compute these values for each team and store it locally.
-During prediction, I can use the respective team's computed values as supplemental features which should help it make better predictions.
+In order for the model to take these things into account, I plan to pre-compute these values for each team and store them locally.
+I can re-train the models with these features and during prediction, I can use the respective team's pre-computed values as supplemental features which should help it make better predictions.

 ### Team Roster / Player Skills

 I'd like the model to also take the players on the pitch into consideration when making the prediction.
-In practice, the team has a high chance of winning the game when the star players are on the pitch.
+In practice, a team has a higher chance of winning the game when its star players are on the pitch.

 ### Live Prediction